rogiller/spring-boot-world-demo/README.md

 # World Service

-This is a super awesome microservice that uses some of cool stuff like Spring Boot & Gradle.
+This is a super awesome microservice that uses some cool stuff like Spring Boot & Gradle.

 It's a simple microservice that provides access to some country data.